Skip to main content

 Australia - Fiji engagement

-Australia and Fiji share a strong and enduring bilateral relationship underpinned by the Fiji-Australia Vuvale Partnership signed in October 2023, building on the previous partnership signed in 2019.
+Australia and Fiji share a strong and enduring bilateral relationship set out by the Fiji-Australia Vuvale Partnership signed in October 2023, building on the previous partnership signed in 2019.
 It is a broad-ranging and comprehensive partnership supporting deeper people-to-people, economic and security links.

 On 25 May 2022, in her first week as Foreign Minister, Senator the Hon.
 Penny Wong travelled to Fiji, demonstrating the importance we place on our relationship with Fiji and on our Pacific engagement.
-Since then, Minister Wong visited Fiji again in September 2023 and Minister Conroy visited in April 2024.
+Since then, Minister Wong visited Fiji again in September 2023 and August 2024, and Minister Conroy visited in April/May 2024.
 Prime Minister Rabuka also visited Australia as a Guest of Government, in October 2023.

 Security partnerships